 - Put a small amount of polish on the applicator pad.
 Since it’s like a sponge, the pad will absorb quite a bit of polish, but you’ll be able to cut back as you work.

 - Working in small sections, spread the polish into the paint in regular, circular motions

 - Using a clean microfiber cloth, buff the polish into a shine, area by area.

 Polish a Car With a Rotary Polisher

-- Move anything that isn’t going to be polished.
+- Move or mask anything that isn’t going to be polished.
 Using a rotating polisher is extremely messy.

 - Wash your car and rinse thoroughly with clean water.
 Do not dry the car.

 - Install a new polishing pad on the rotary tool and apply a decent amount of polish to a small area of your vehicle.

 - Using the rotating polisher, spread the polish across the area you’re working with.